 Which Is More Energy Efficient?
 R-22 Or R-410a?

 New HVAC technology also continues to improve and produce better heating and cooling equipment.
-If you consider everything from the perspective of efficiency coupled with functionality, a 2005 AC system will not be able to compete with a 2019 model.
+If you consider everything from the perspective of efficiency coupled with functionality, a 2005 AC system will not be able to compete with a current model.
 A newer system will be far more superior in terms of performance.
 Plus, it will make more sense economically compared to an older home air conditioning unit.

 What Is The Price Of R-22 Per Pound And Why Is It So Expensive?

-The main reason for the increase in the price tag is the impending phase-out and ban of R-22.
+The main reason for the increase in the price tag is the phase-out and ban of R-22.
 This phaseout has stopped manufacturers from producing this compound.
 With the low supply and the same level (or even higher) demand, the r-22 refrigerant prices have nowhere to go but up.

 If the current air conditioning system you have at home is leaking or if you are running low on refrigerant, you will have to face an exorbitantly high repair bill in the summer months.
-If, on the other hand, your AC unit would require repair late in the year, there is a huge chance you will be paying even more.
+If, on the other hand, your AC unit would require repair late in the season, there is a huge chance you will be paying even more.
 We expect the price of the R-22 coolant to increase steadily through the seasons as its supply dwindles.